Drug, Alcohol, and Treatment Resources in Los Angeles

 There are advantages and disadvantages to seeking addiction recovery treatment as either an inpatient or as an outpatient.
 Both options have been successful in helping people break an addiction, but one may be preferable for a particular individual’s circumstances.

 Inpatient treatment takes the patient out of his or her natural social environment.
-The patient will live at the facility he or she chooses, typically for an extended time period.
-He or she will eat and sleep there, attending counseling programs and support groups over the course of the stay.
+The patient will live at the facility he or she chooses, typically for an extended period.
+He or she will eat and sleep there, attending counseling programs and support groups throughout the stay.
 The experience is one of 24-hour immersion in sobriety, with support at every step.

 Outpatient treatment is less expensive and requires less commitment.
 The patient attends regular meetings and counseling sessions but otherwise lives his or her healthy life, coming and going at will.
 Outpatient care is often beneficial, but the patient is exposed to more stressors, distractions, and temptations.